I Want to Break Free: Live performances

 After the release of The Works, the song was performed at almost all of Queen's live concerts.
 Live recordings of the song appeared on the concert albums Live Magic, Live at Wembley '86 and Return of the Champions.
-In addition, the song was performed at several concerts which were then included in Queen's videos such as Queen at Wembley, We Are the Champions: Final Live in Japan, The Freddie Mercury Tribute Concert and Return of the Champions.
+In addition, the song was performed at several concerts which were then included in Queen's videos such as Queen at Wembley, We Are the Champions: Final Live in Japan, The Freddie Mercury Tribute Concert, Hungarian Rhapsody: Queen Live in Budapest and Return of the Champions.

-Lisa Stansfield led the song in The Freddie Mercury Tribute Concert.
+Lisa Stansfield led the song in The Freddie Mercury Tribute Concert; Extreme also performed the song as part of a Queen medley earlier in the concert.
 The song was also performed in many concerts of the project Queen + Paul Rodgers, where Paul Rodgers took vocals, Danny Miranda played bass guitar and Spike Edney was at the keyboard.

 Music video

 Following in the tradition of cross-dressing in British comedy, the music video for "I Want to Break Free" sees the members of Queen in a suburban house dressed as women, a parody of the characters from the ITV soap opera Coronation Street.

 The video opens with a scene of typical British residential streets in the morning, intercut with shots of a teasmade waking Brian May's character up.
 The terraced houses are located in Leeds, in the neighbourhood Harehills.
 The roof of a terrace, most likely between Sandhurst Terrace and Dorset Road, can be seen in the opening shot.
 In the second scene the camera pans along a terrace and stops at the house where the action supposedly happens.
 It is located on 41 Dorset Mount in real life and has a slightly different floor plan than the set used in the video.
 A part of the Dorset Mount street name plate can be seen on its wall just a second before Brian May gets out of bed.

 Mercury vacuums the floor and sings the first verse.
 He opens a door leading to a dark space, where the group appear surrounded by figures wearing miner's helmets.
-Mercury dances to a glowing box and reappears with several dancers dressed in spotted leotards, and perform a dance.
+Mercury dances to a glowing box and reappears with several dancers dressed in spotted leotards, and performs a dance.
 In the house, Mercury sings and goes upstairs.
 The group appear in the dark space again.